The 15 Best Finance Podcasts To Improve Your Financial IQ

 If you haven’t tried podcasts yet, you’re doing it wrong.
 Podcasts are big these days, and there is a podcast for just about every niche, finance included.
 The best part is that almost all of them are free, including the best finance podcasts!

-Whether you are a student, an entrepreneur or just someone dedicated to self-improvement, podcasts give you the opportunity to learn something new during your free time.
+Whether you are a student, an entrepreneur, or just someone dedicated to self-improvement, podcasts give you the opportunity to learn something new during your free time.

-Finance podcasts will help you assess your old goals and purpose to realize your dreams and aspirations.
+Personal finance podcasts will help you assess your old goals and purpose to realize your dreams and aspirations.
 There are thousands of podcasts out there, and you’re not going to be able to listen to each one.

 We took into account the popularity of each podcast, the host, reputation of guest speakers, and practical and entertainment value.
 Take a listen, won’t you?

 Starting off our list of best finance podcasts is So Money – a top-rated podcast that covers wide-ranging topics related to personal finance.

-Farnoosh, an award-winning financial strategist, TV host and successful author hosts different guests almost every episode.
+Farnoosh, an award-winning financial strategist, TV host, and successful author hosts different guests in almost every episode.
 The guests give more insights into the topics discussed.
 In the past, she has hosted big names in the business, finance, and self-improvement niche.
-Notable mentions include Robert Kiyosaki, Seth Godin, Simon Sinek, Tony Robbins and more.
+Notable mentions include:

 Though the episodes are relatively short, they air three times a week.
 What’s even better is that Torabi answers listeners’ questions every Friday.
 This podcast will teach you valuable financial lessons and help you feel more confident with your money, which will empower you to make smart, proactive financial decisions.

 So Money podcast has won multiple best podcast awards by The New York Times, Time Magazine, Real Simple and MSNBC.